Nadège Vanhée’s Return to the Equestrian Logic of Objects

 @alisontoby / Instagram

 While the Kelly and Birkin rely on rigid geometry, the Plume introduces softness into the Hermès universe.
-Its curved body and lightweight construction reflect its origins in travel luggage.
+Its curved body and lightweight construction reflect its travel luggage origins.

 – Mini Plume